 Digital technology is believed to be able to better support teaching and learning by engaging and empowering the individual learner, compared to what is usually found in formal education settings which are not keeping up with the changing needs of students in a technologically driven world.
 The challenge, however, is that not everyone has the privilege of accessing electricity as and when they like.
 The map below depicts the percentage of the countries that does not have the luxury of having electricity (those areas not splashed in dark blue).
+In this article, we will be discussing more about education solution for schools without electricity.

 UNESCO says that “Worldwide, an average of 69% of primary schools have power, falling to an average of around 34% for least developed countries.”
 To list the 10 worst countries : Sierra Leone 4%, Niger 5%, Burundi 9%, Madagascar 9%, Mali 16%, Burkina Faso 18%, Afghanistan 21%, Malawi 24%, Togo 24%, Cameroon 25%.
 To have a high standard of living, the country must invest in good education, and that should fundamentally be tackled first.
 Only with a high standard of living, can an incumbent country continuously ensure the students get proper education.